 Ausgrid defines customers as being vulnerable, in financial hardship or stress when they are willing to meet a financial obligation to Ausgrid but do not have the capacity to do so.

 We seek to address financial hardship early and encourage customers to contact us to discuss their individual circumstances and eligibility for assistance.
 While everyone’s personal circumstances are different, if you are experiencing any of the following, or are unable to pay due to the size or unexpectedness of the amount required, we may be able to help.

-This support also covers liability for third party damage to our network, as well as tiger tail rental costs.
+This support also covers liability for third party damage to our network, tiger tail rental costs and defect rectification.

 Do you have, or care for someone with